tucats/ego/README.md

 &nbsp;

-### make
-The `make` pseudo-function is used to allocate an array, or a channel with the capacity to hold multiple messages.
-This is called a pseudo-function because part of the parameter processing is handled by the compiler to identify the type of the array or channel to create.

-The first argument must be a data type specification, and the second argument is the size of the item (array elements or channel messages)

-    a := make([]int, 5)
-    b := make(chan, 10)

-The first example creates an array of 5 elements, each of which is of type `int`, and initialized to the _zero value_ for the given type.
-This could have been done by using `a := [0,0,0,0,0]` as a statment, but by using the make() function you can specify the number of elements dynamically at runtime.

-The second example creates a channel object capable of holding up to 10 messages.
-Creating a channel like this is required if the channel is shared among many threads.
-If a channel variable is declare by default, it holds a single message.
-This means that before a thread can send a value, another thread must read the value; if there are multiple threads waiting to send they are effectively run one-at-a-time.
-By creating a channel that can hold multiple messages, up to 10 (in the above example) threads could send a message to the channel before the first message was read.

-### package
-Use the `package` statement to define a set of related functions in a package in the current source file.
-A give source file can only contain one package statement and it must be the first statement.

-    package factor

-This defines that all the functions and constants in this module will be defined in the `factor` package, and must be referenced with the `factor` prefix, as in

-    y := factor.intfact(55)

-This calls the function `intfact()` defined in the `factor` package.

-### import
-Use the `import` statement to include other files in the compilation of this program.
-The `import` statement cannot appear within any other block or function definition.
-Logically, the statement stops the current compilation, compiles the named object (adding any function and constant definitions to the named package) and then resuming the in-progress compilation.

-    import factor
-    import "factor"
-    import "factor.ego"

-All three of these have the same effect.
-The first assumes a file named "factor.ego" is found in the current directory.
-The second and third examples assume the quoted string contains a file path.
-If the suffix ".ego" is not included it is assumed.

-If the import name cannot be found in the current directory, then the compiler uses the environment variables EGO_PATH to form a directory path, and adds the "lib" directory to that path to locate the import.
-So the above statement could resolve to `/Users/cole/ego/lib/factor.ego` if the EGO_PATH was set to "~/ego".

-Finally, the `import` statement can read an entire directory of source files that all contribute to the same package.
-If the target of the import is a directory in the $EGO_PATH/lib location, then all the source files within that directory area read and processed as part of one package.

 ### @type static|dynamic
 You can temporarily change the langauge settings to allow static typing of data only.
 When in static mode,